 ***WIN: We have one of these gas barbecues up for grabs in our latest giveaway.
 Click here to enter.

 A distinctive looking tabletop gas barbecue from Outwell, the Corte packs down to a very compact 65.5cm x 44cm x 32.5cm, opening up to 96cm x 44cm x 32.5cm – size enough to feed a family.

 The two-piece grill comes in two sections in cast iron, with a stainless-steel burner.
 Total weight is 7.56kg.

 It also has removable side sections that act as mini worktops/food storage areas for the chef.
 Other features include a temperature gauge, drip tray, heat-resistant lid and piezo ignition.

 Key features Cast iron grills, variable heat control, ventilation holes in the lid, heat-resistant handles

 More info www.outwell.com

-Keep it simple with this bargain ‘barbie’, which still uses a layer for lava rock coals for authenticity, too – not just for looks, they also impart a “smoky” flavour.
-It’s a classic design, with fold-over legs that also act to hold lid and barbecue together for transportation (pack size is 48cm x 29.5cm x 28.5cm).
+Keep it simple with this bargain ‘barbie’, which still uses a layer of lava rock coals for authenticity, too – not just for looks, they also impart a “smoky” flavour.
+It’s a classic design, with fold-over legs that also act to hold the lid and barbecue together for transportation.

 The cooking area is some 41cm x 26.5cm, so there’s plenty of space for the family’s sausages, burgers and more.
 Overall dimensions are 48cm x 29.5cm x 28.5cm.